EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Introduction

-To address this critical gap, we introduce EchoVLM , the first ten-billion-parameter universal ultrasound-specialized VLM.
-Our framework is built upon three core innovations: First , we have curated the largest multi-organ ultrasound dataset to date, comprising 208,941 clinical cases and 1.47 million key imaging sections from 15 hospitals, spanning seven major organ systems: thyroid, breast, liver, kidney, gynecology, vessel, and heart.
-This comprehensive dataset ensures broad anatomical coverage for robust model training.
-Second, inspired by Self-Instruct~\cite{Self-Instruct}, we propose a few-shot prompting mechanism with expert validation , enabling the construction of a multi-task instruction-tuning data generation pipeline .
-This approach systematically synthesizes diverse diagnostic scenarios while maintaining clinical accuracy through expert oversight.
-Third, we integrate a Dual-path MoE module with a dynamic routing mechanism , enhancing the model's adaptability to the heterogeneous and complex nature of ultrasound imaging tasks.
-This architecture allows task-specific expert subnetworks to specialize in distinct diagnostic domains, improving both efficiency and precision.

-In summary, our contributions are as follows: \begin{itemize} \item We pioneering propose the first universal ultrasound-specialized VLM, EchoVLM, which is specifically designed to address the challenges of ultrasound diagnosis. \item We have compiled a large-scale dataset from 15 hospitals, containing 208,941 cases and 1.47 million key imaging sections across seven major organ systems.
-Using this dataset, we have developed a multi-task instruction-tuning data generation pipeline for ultrasound. \item We incorporate a Dual-path MoE module into the EchoVLM model.
-The MoE module employs a dynamic routing mechanism, which significantly improves the model's adaptability to the diverse and complex nature of ultrasound tasks. \end{itemize}
+To address this gap, we introduce EchoVLM, the first universal ultrasound-specialized VLM with tens of billions of parameters, founded on three core innovations: (1) We curated the largest multi-organ ultrasound dataset to date, covering seven anatomical systems based on 208,941 clinical cases from 15 hospitals, 1.47 million key-frame ultrasound images, and over 100 related diseases and imaging findings, ensuring comprehensive coverage for robust model training.
+(2) Inspired by Self-Instruct~\cite{Self-Instruct}, we propose an expert-validated few-shot prompting mechanism to build a multi-task instruction-tuning data generation pipeline, which has generated 1.8 million pairs of instruction-tuning data by synthesizing diverse diagnostic scenarios while ensuring clinical accuracy via expert oversight.
+(3) We utilize a Dual-path MoE module for knowledge injection while preserving pre-acquired knowledge; its dynamic routing mechanism enhances adaptability to ultrasound’s heterogeneous complexity, enabling task-specific subnetworks to specialize in distinct diagnostic domains for improved efficiency and precision.
+In summary, our key contributions are: \begin{itemize} \item We pioneer EchoVLM, the first universal ultrasound-specialized VLM with tens of billions of parameters tailored to address ultrasound diagnostic challenges. \item We curate a large-scale multi-organ ultrasound dataset (208,941 cases from 15 hospitals, 1.47 million key-frame images, over 100 diseases/imaging findings, covering seven anatomical systems) and develop an expert-validated multi-task instruction-tuning pipeline generating 1.8 million data pairs. \item We integrate a Dual-path MoE module into EchoVLM for knowledge injection while preserving pre-acquired knowledge, whose dynamic routing mechanism markedly enhances adaptability to ultrasound task complexity. \end{itemize}